aws-samples/serverless-observability-workshop/workshop/content/030_cloudwatch/analyze_helpers.en.md

  * It takes up to 9 dimensions that will be used to further categorize a custom metric, besides the service dimension
  *
  * @example
- * Puts metric to count the number of successful item retrievals using default dimensions and namepsace.
+ * Puts metric to count the number of successful item retrievals using default dimensions and namespace.
  * putMetric(name = 'SuccessfulGetItem', unit = MetricUnit.Count, value = 1)
  * // Dimensions created: {service: 'service_undefined'}
  * // Namespace used: MonitoringApp